rhyslwells/Data-Archive-Graph/docs/context.md

-I am investigating a folder of documenets.
+I am investigating a folder of documents.
 I have created a JSON file where each item is the metadata for a document.
 I use this JSON to generate a graph.

 I am interested in exploring the graph relationships between the notes.